Hywela/Tab-Postion-Cuztomizer-Modified/README.md

 ## Changelog:

-#### 1.3.0 (still in testing, not on chrome store yet)
+#### 1.3.0 (Out on chrome store)
 - Reworked option page, moved it into bootstrap design.
 - Dark Mode added and working.
 - Many minior style choices, tooltip's added some places.
-- Disabled misc functontions, since they are not working 100 % of the time and throwing some errors.
+- Disabled/Hidden the misc functontions, since they are not working 100 % of the time and throwing some errors.
 #### 1.2.9
 - Changed deprecated api call.
 - Updated to jquery 3.5 for security reasons.